Diverse, Engaged, Inspiring

 Southwestern is the only law school to offer five J.D. programs that differ in both scheduling and instructional approach.
 Southwestern is a leader in curricular innovation and expertise, particularly in the areas of entertainment and media law, international law, criminal law, and trial advocacy/litigation.
 The required curriculum is enriched by approximately 154 electives, over 385 externship placements, 8 clinics, 7 concentrations, and 2 practica.
 Upper-division enhancements include myriad professional skills courses, a January intersession, capstone courses, and special mini-term courses taught by international legal experts.

 Southwestern also established three- and four-year J.D./M.B.A. degree programs with the Drucker Graduate School of Management of Claremont Graduate University.
-B.A./J.D.
-3+3 programs are offered in partnership with California State University, Northridge, and California State University, Dominguez Hills.
-Southwestern also offers L.L.M. programs in individualized law studies and entertainment and media law.
+Southwestern also offers a B.A./J.D.
+3+3 program in partnership with California State University, Northridge, and L.L.M. programs in individualized law studies and entertainment and media law.

 Southwestern was the first law school to establish a center for entertainment and media law.
 The internationally recognized Biederman Entertainment and Media Law Institute helps prepare students for the practice of law in creative industries such as film, television, and music.